thomasstep/thomasstep.github.io/_posts/2021-04-28-cloudformation-example-for-dynamo-db.md

 description: Introduction to DynamoDB and its powerful configuration
 ---

+Edit: If you would like to read more about interacting with a DynamoDB table, I wrote a post about using the Javascript AWS SDK [DynamoDB Document Client](/blog/how-to-use-the-dynamodb-document-client)

 A while back I wanted to create a CloudFormation template for a DynamoDB table because that seemed like a missing piece in my serverless stack.
 It seems like everywhere I turn someone new is extolling the beauty and efficiency that is DynamoDB.
 I'll add some more commentary below, but without further ado, here is a quick and easy example for a DynamoDB table.

 ```yml